davidwilliam/MLAI/README.md

 $ python3 benchmarks/evaluation_metrics.py
 ```

-Example 5: Multiple Linear Regression
+### Multiple Linear Regression

 The `MultipleLinearRegression` class in the `MLAI` gem allows you to fit a linear model with multiple features, make predictions, and evaluate the model using metrics like Mean Squared Error (MSE) and R-squared.
+The class supports loading data directly from a CSV file using the `Dataset` class, as well as passing raw arrays directly.

-### Fitting a Model and Making Predictions
+### Using Raw Arrays

 ```ruby
 require 'ml_ai'